Max-109/Glance/README.md

         self._clipboard_service = clipboard_service
 ```

-Aggregation is visible because `Orchestrator` keeps references to those objects and coordinates them, but the objects still have their own separate logic.
-For example, `LLMAgent` and `OCRAgent` are not just internal methods inside `Orchestrator`; they are separate objects used by it.
+Aggregation is the other side of that relationship. `Orchestrator` keeps references to these objects and coordinates them, but they still have their own logic. `LLMAgent` and `OCRAgent` are not internal methods inside `Orchestrator`; they are separate objects used by it.

-When a mode runs, `Orchestrator` combines these objects into one workflow:
+When a mode runs, `Orchestrator` combines those objects into one workflow:

 ```python
 strategy = self._strategy_factory.create(